Ox09/Theming_with_TailwindCss_v4/Option_01/Feature.md

 }
 ```

-* Use variables in your components:
+* Use variables as tailwind utilities in your components:

 ```tsx
 import React from "react";